nc-verity-gregory/nc-marketplace-api/docs/docs/Basket/delete-item-from-basket.md

 Removes the requested item from the users Basket.

 **nb** The item is not permanently deleted and is still available.
-Use DELETE /api/items/:item_id to remove the item altogether.
+Items can only be permanently deleted by the user that listed them.

 ## Example Response